abbymlee/parkinsons-wearable/README.md

 This is the code repository for the IOS app to be paired with the gait-cueing device found here: https://github.com/mayarim/Park_PTD.
 The app contains three main modules: Bluetooth, Analytics, and Settings.
 The bluetooth module contains all code to connect the iPhone to the gait-cueing devices.
 The settings view allows the phone to send calibration settings to the device, as well as start a walking session.
 The analytics module contains all the code to populate the statistics generated for each walking session.
 Each specific Swift files' functionalities are detailed below.

+To upload this code to the iPhone, you will need to download the Swift code to XCode, which can be downloaded here: https://developer.apple.com/xcode/.
+Clone this repo using the clone function on Github (should be at the top of the repo), which will generate a zip file.
+Open the zip file in XCode.
+Then, thus tutorial: https://www.youtube.com/watch?v=TlgumE2xe_E&ab_channel=CrackingCodewithDave, can be followed, which explains all the licensing and configuring done needed to compile the code from XCode to your iphone.

 ## AnalyticsModel.swift

 Defines an AnalyticsModel class that integrates with a BluetoothManager to track and manage data related to step tracking analytics.
 The class maintains state information such as start time, steps taken, steps missed, and whether tracking is currently active.
 It provides functions to update data arrays when the tracking is active, toggle the tracking state, and clear the data arrays when tracking stops.